MLOps-essi-upc/taed2-Food_Classification/models/model_card.md

 ### ResNet-50
 We are going to use a ResNet architecture to handle image classification tasks.
 To be more specific, we opted to apply a ResNet-50, which comes from Residual Network.
 It is a convolutional neural network that can be really useful for power computer vision tasks.
 This type of CNN was proposed in the 2015 paper “Deep Residual Learning for Image Recognition” by Kaiming He, Xiangyu Zhang, Shaoqing Ren, and Jian Sun.

+ResNet was designed to address the limitations of VGG-styled CNNs.
+In their paper, the authors demonstrated that adding more layers of convolution does not necessarily lead to an increase in validation accuracy; in fact, in most cases, the metrics decrease.
+In other words, once a certain limit is reached, the model stops improving.
+This is why they introduced "skip connections" as a solution proposal.

 #### Model Details
 In a summarized manner, ResNet-50 consists of 48 convolutional layers, one MaxPool layer, and one average pool layer.
 Residual Network takes part in the artificial neural network (ANN) that forms networks by stacking residual blocks.